SPIX23/shaiya-solutions/databases/readme.md

 **contents**

-* clean sql databases that are compatible with ep3, ep4, and ep5 db_Agent.exe files
+* clean sql databases that are compatible with ep3, ep4, and ep5 server files

 **notes**